balfieri/cordic/README.md

 </p>

 <p>
+CORDIC was invented in 1956 by Jack Volder using mathematics from 1624 and 1771.
+CORDIC, which stands for for
+<b>CO</b>ordinate <b>R</b>otation <b>DI</b>gital <b>C</b>omputer
-CORDIC was invented in the 1950's and first used in the navigation system of the B-58 bomber, which did not even have a built-in multiply instruction.
-Prior to that, navigation systems used analog computers.
-There is nothing novel or proprietary here.
+was first used in the navigation system of the B-58 bomber, whose computer did not have a built-in multiply instruction.
+Prior to that, navigation systems were done using analog circuitry.
+There is nothing novel or proprietary in this library.
+It's all be done before, though it can be difficult trying to track it all down.
 </p>

 <p>